About Grants Management - Roles & Responsibilities

 The Department Chair may decide to discuss any special requirements with the Dean before approving/signing the eRA proposal.

 If an award is made, the PI is responsible for the intellectual content of the research or scholarly activity proposal and for carrying out the research or creative activity.
 Of note, because most agencies want one individual to serve as contact point for day-to-day administration of an award, when co-investigators are involved, one party should be named PI.

 The PI has the added responsibility of ensuring that all necessary approvals are received prior to submission of the proposal to an outside funding source.
 Early in the development of the proposal, faculty should consult with their department chair or dean to inform them of plans for preparing a proposal and to discuss any special requirements that may be necessary.
-The proposal and SPAF containing all necessary signatures are to be submitted to Sponsored Pograms ten working days before the proposal is due at the funding agency.
+The eRA proposal containing all necessary approvals is electronically submitted to Grants Management within five working days before the proposal is due at the funding agency.

 In accordance with University guidelines, responsibility for scientific and budgetary decision-making in project agreements rests with the individual designated as the sponsored project's PI.
 The PI is responsible for understanding costing principles (e.g. direct vs. indirect costs) and appropriately communicating to University administrators the applicability of expenditures to a particular sponsored project.
 Administrators may assist in judging accuracy after the fact, but only the PI or the PI's technical staff can truly judge the appropriateness of a charge to the project.
 The PI should review FOAP data to ensure that only appropriate costs are charged to the project.

 These decisions must be recorded in a manner that assures their subsequent accurate implementation and that permits ready review by internal or external auditors.
 In the event of a dispute concerning the allowability of an item of cost, RAS will be the final authority.